olgafour1/CAMIL/README.md

-# CAMIL: Context-Aware Multiple Instance Learning for Whole Slide Image Classificatin
+# CAMIL: Context-Aware Multiple Instance Learning for Whole Slide Image Classification

 This is an implementation of our model CAMIL (Context-Aware Multiple Instance Learning for Whole Slide Image Classification).
 CAMIL leverages the dependencies among single tiles within a WSI and imposes contextual constraints as prior knowledge to multiple instance learning model.
 We tested CAMIL on the subtyping of non-small cell lung cancer (NSLC) and lymph node (LN) metastasis, and the results demonstrated its superiority over other state-of-the-art weakly supervised classification algorithms.